entropy-flux/Tannic/CONTRIBUTING.md

 ASSERT_EQ(x[1][1], 3); // GTest support this but not  ASSERT_EQ(x[1,1], 3)
 ```

-This is especially important in CUDA tests, where manually copying device memory to the host hurts test performance.
+This is especially important in CUDA tests, where manually copying device memory sync to the host hurts test performance.

 - **Improve installation documentation**.
 One of the main challenges with C++ adoption is the complexity of building and linking libraries.
 I plan to create a comprehensive guide on installing and integrating the library into other projects.